hackclub/hackclub/workshops/flask-login/README.md

 *  Make app routes that write to and read from a JSON file
 *  Test our webserver with Insomnia.

 This workshop assumes a very basic knowledge of Python and HTTP Requests.
+I've linked a source at the bottom so you can read up on these topics.

 ## What does Flask do?